 The ECB’s primary objective is price stability.
-This means the central bank aims to keep the rate at which prices rise (inflation) below, but close to, 2% over the medium term.
-This is seen as an acceptable inflation level for a central bank to aim at.
+This means the central bank aims to keep the rate at which prices rise (inflation) at 2% over the medium term.
 Prices do not rise so fast that your savings disappear over time.
 Neither do they stagnate at a level where prices might begin to fall (deflation) which means people delay their purchases.
 That can cause the economy to lock up and lead to job losses and steeper falls in prices, in a self-perpetuating spiral.

 Stable prices are important for people and firms to feel secure in making plans to invest for the future.

 In common with other central banks, the standard way the ECB influences prices is by setting the short-term interest rate at which it lends money to commercial banks.
 By changing that interest rate the ECB seeks to influence the amount and cost of the credit that flows via banks to companies and households, i.e. into the broad economy.
 When the economy is in a downturn and inflation is lower than the ECB’s objective, a low interest rate (“easy monetary policy”) encourages the flow of credit by making it cheaper, which stimulates demand across the whole economy and, over time, brings inflation back to the ECB’s objective.
 When the economy is overheating and inflation is running above the objective, a high interest rate (“tight monetary policy”) has the opposite effect: it makes borrowing more expensive so that the economy and the rate at which prices rise can slow down.